 Read a book instead

-Every year, millions of people make New Year’s resolutions hoping to spark positive change in their lives.
+Every year, millions of people make new year’s resolutions hoping to spark positive change in their lives.
 Reading is one of the most popular resolutions for many, including myself.
-This year, like the past three years, I’m participating in the 52 books in 52 weeks challenge and really hoping to accomplish my goal this time.
+This year, like the past three years, I am participating in the 52 books in 52 weeks challenge, and really hoping to accomplish my goal this time.

 Often, we turn to our devices because the alternative sucks.
-The alternative is boredom.
-The alternative is emotional discomfort we seek to escape.
-Why not escape with a good book instead?
+The alternative is boredom: The alternative is emotional discomfort we seek to escape.
+Why not escape with a book instead?
 Reading is an excellent alternative to mindless digital entertainment.
-Here’s a motto for 2021: read a book instead.
+A motto for 2021: Read a book instead.

-I read some wonderful books this year: Essentialism: The Disciplined Pursuit of Less by Greg Mckeown, Caging Skies by Christine Leunens, I Know Why the Caged Bird Sings by Maya Angelou, Sapiens: A Brief History of Humankind by Yuval Noah Harari, and Joy at Work: Organizing Your Professional Life by Marie Kondo to name a few.
-So, so, so, so good.
+I read some wonderful books this year: Essentialism: The Disciplined Pursuit of Less by Greg Mckeown; Caging Skies by Christine Leunens; I Know Why the Caged Bird Sings by Maya Angelou; Sapiens: A Brief History of Humankind by Yuval Noah Harari; and Joy at Work: Organizing Your Professional Life by Marie Kondo: So, so, so, so good!
 Here’s the full list.

-Why does almost every recipe online start with a long personal memoir or a 7-minute introductory monologue?
-Silently Cooking is a YouTube channel “created for those of us who don't want to skim through 12 minute long Youtube Cooking Videos.”
-I watch it for purely tranquility purposes, but the recipes are also mouth-watering.
-Enjoy!
+Why does almost every recipe online start with a 7-page personal memoir as the introductory monologue?
+An alternative: Silently Cooking is a YouTube channel created for those of us who don't want to skim through long cooking videos.
+I personally watch it for purely tranquility purposes, but the recipes are also mouth-watering.

 How are you planning to spend your days in 2021?

-Throughout the years, I have learned three practical tips that have made reading an immensely enjoyable leisure activity— quit reading books you don’t like, cut out distractions, and remove friction.
+Throughout the years, I have learned three practical tips to make reading an immensely enjoyable leisure activity: Quit reading books you don’t like, cut out distractions, and remove friction.

 That’s all for this week!